influxdata/docs-v2/content/v2.0/reference/line-protocol.md

 _**Data type:** [Unix timestamp](#unix-timestamp)_

 {{% note %}}
-Though timestamps are optional, you should include them to ensure times associated with points are the actual times metrics were observed rather than when InfluxDB received them.
+Though timestamps are optional, include them to ensure times associated with points are the actual times metrics were observed rather than when InfluxDB received them.
 {{% /note %}}